 If you follow my Facebook page, you may have seen a post I made a few weeks ago about making pancakes for the freezer.
-So, I thought I’d type up a quick post to show you guys how to freeze pancakes (it’s not difficult at all).
+So, I thought I’d type up a quick post to show you guys how to do it (it’s not difficult at all)!

-First, I cook up the pancakes.
-I usually make it from scratch but just didn’t feel like making a big mess this morning, so I used a box mix.
-It was a $1 box mix and I made about 20 pancakes.
+Step One: Cook up the pancakes.
+I usually make it from scratch, but just didn’t feel like making a big mess this morning, so I used a box mix.
+It made about 20 pancakes.
 I know it could’ve been cheaper had I made it from scratch, but sometimes efficiency is worth just as much as frugality.
 Even so, $1 for several days of breakfast for two is extremely cheap.

-When I finish making each pancake I lay them flat on a cookie sheet, separating each “tier” with aluminum foil to prevent sticking.
-Once all of the pancakes are cooked up.
-I shove the pancake-filled cookie sheet into the freezer for about two to three hours.
-Or, until I can lift the aluminum foil from the pancakes without much sticking.
+Step Two: Lay them flat on a cookie sheet and separate each “tier” with aluminum foil to prevent sticking.
+Once all of the pancakes are cooked up, put the sheet pan into the freezer for two to three hours.
+It is ready when you can lift the aluminum foil from the pancakes without much sticking.

 The reason I freeze them on a tray instead of just stuffing them in a bag immediately after cooking is to prevent them from sticking together.
 By using this method, you can freeze as many pancakes as you’d like because you can just keep stacking and separating with aluminum foil.

-Freezing them on a tray and separating while freezing allows us to pull them out individually and only heat up the exact amount we need.
+Freezing them on a tray and separating allows you to pull them out individually and only heat up the exact amount you need.
 Wouldn’t it suck to pull out seven stuck-together-pancakes and only need three?

-Of course, I don’t have a ton of room in my freezer.
-I actually had to transfer my ice maker tray (it takes up HALF of my bottom-shelf freezer space!) to the fridge while the pancakes were freezing.
+I don’t have a ton of room in my freezer and actually had to transfer my ice maker tray (it takes up HALF of my bottom-shelf freezer space!) to the fridge while the pancakes were freezing.

-So, after the pancakes are frozen, I transfer them to a freezer-safe bag and they fit perfectly into the freezer without taking up much space.
+- Transfer them to a freezer-safe bag and they fit perfectly without taking up much space.
 Some people use a bread bag to store and stack their pancakes.
 I think that is such a great idea because it would save TONS of space.